 When we decided back in February 2018 to support Eikon, we promised them a few things…

-A Winter Wonderland Ball…
+Winter Wonderland Ball

-In January 2019, we designed, delivered and sponsored Eikon’s Winter Wonderland Ball – an annual, black tie fundraising event.
+In January 2019, we designed, delivered and sponsored Eikon’s Winter Wonderland Ball – an annual, black tie, fundraising event.

-One of our Event Directors, Hannah, worked closely with the event team at Eikon to produce just what they wanted at their venue, Royal Holloway University.
+We worked closely with the event team at Eikon to produce just what they wanted at their venue, Royal Holloway University.

-We designed floral arrangements and willow arches; installed lighting and sound for the venue and adjoining corridors and provided one of our professional DJs to help guests dance the night away on our sleek Black and White Dancefloor.
+We designed floral arrangements and willow arches; installed lighting and sound for the venue and adjoining corridors; and provided one of our professional DJs to help guests dance the night away on our sleek Black and White Dancefloor.

-“Not only did the Founders’ Dining Hall and Glass corridor look fantastic, Clownfish were so easy and helpful to work with.
-We look forward to working with them on our next event.” - Caroline at Eikon
+“Not only did the Founders’ Dining Hall and Glass Corridor look fantastic, Clownfish were so easy and helpful to work with.
+We look forward to working with them on our next event.”

-The London Marathon 2019!
+The London Marathon!